 About the Curator

-Courtney Lynne Carter is currently the Post-Baccalaureate Fellow for the Hurford Center for the Arts and Humanities at Haverford College, where she is the key coordinator for student-initiated exhibitions and creative projects, and works on the exhibition team that manages Haverford’s four galleries.
-Previously, she has worked at Haverford’s Cantor Fitzgerald Gallery; the Philadelphia Museum of Art; the Smithsonian American Art Museum; Yale-NUS College in Singapore; Oh!
+Courtney Lynne Carter is a curator, writer, and educator based in Philadelphia.
+She is currently the Post-Baccalaureate Fellow for the Hurford Center for the Arts and Humanities at Haverford College, where she is the key coordinator for student and course-related exhibitions, and works on the exhibition team that manages Haverford’s four contemporary art galleries.
+Her recent curatorial projects include “Your Special Island,” featuring Andrea Chung, Rachelle Dang, and Ming Wong; and “Consent to Be Seen,” a solo show of Riva Lehrer’s work.
+She has previously worked at the Philadelphia Museum of Art; the Smithsonian American Art Museum; Yale-NUS College in Singapore; Oh!
 Open House in Singapore; and Amazement Square Children’s Museum.
-She has curated two exhibitions: “Your Special Island,” featuring Andrea Chung, Rachelle Dang, and Ming Wong; and “Consent to Be Seen,” a solo show of Riva Lehrer’s work.
-Previously, she was a Dean’s Fellow at Yale-NUS College in Singapore, where she organized a symposium on Disability, featuring an interdisciplinary array of scholars, artists, students, and activists.
-While in Singapore, she also volunteered with Oh!
-Open House, an arts nonprofit that invites Southeast Asian artists to create public, site-specific installations that explore marginalized colonial histories.
+In March 2019, she attended the Independent Curators International Curatorial Intensive in New Orleans.
 She graduated from Haverford College with a B.A. in English.